 - In 2018, The World Health Organization (WHO) launched the Global Initiative for Childhood Cancer with partners to provide leadership and technical assistance to support governments in building and sustaining high-quality childhood cancer programs.
 The goal is to achieve at least 60% survival rate globally by 2030, for all children with cancer.
 This represents an approximate doubling of the current cure rate and will save an additional one million lives over the next decade.
 The objectives are to increase capacity of countries to deliver best practices in childhood cancer care and also to prioritize childhood cancer and increase available funding at the national and global levels.
 (30) - It is estimated that there will be 13.7 million cases of childhood cancer between 2020-2050.
-Unless there are major improvements in diagnosis and treatments, of this, 45% will go undiagnosed and

-11.1 million will die if no further investments in interventions are made.
-The vast majority, almost 85%, will be concentrated in developing countries.
-(33A)
+Unless there are major improvements in diagnosis and treatments, of this, 45% will go undiagnosed and 11.1 million will die if no further investments in interventions are made.
+The vast majority, almost 85%, will be concentrated in developing countries. ^(33A) - o Global 5-year net childhood cancer survival is currently estimated at 37.4%.
+(46)